 Where Can You File Suit?

-Getting an attorney for your personal injury suit is important for many reasons, and one reason is for assistance in deciding which state you can file suit in.
+Getting a legal practitioner for your injury suit is important for many reasons, and one reason is for assistance in deciding which state you can file suit in.
 The basic rule here is that an accident victim from out of state can file suit in either:

 - The state where the accident happened, or

 Notice that you cannot file suit in your own home state.
 This is obviously a disadvantage to the plaintiff, but it is the rule nonetheless.
 So if you got in an accident in Alabama with an Alabama resident, there’s no choice.
 You would have to file in Alabama.
 However, if you got into an accident in Alabama and you are from Tennessee, but the other driver is from Montana, you could file suit in either Alabama or Montana.
 You could ask the Montana driver if they would agree to be sued in your state, but it would not be advantageous for them to do so, because that would make things easier for you, the plaintiff.
 Obviously, in this case, Alabama would be a more convenient jurisdiction for a Tennessee resident, so it would likely be where you’d choose to file.